habedi/cogitator/benches/README.md

 ## Performance Metric

 Accuracy is the primary metric reported by the `evaluate.py` script.
 It is defined as the percentage of correctly answered questions out of the total number of successfully extracted answers for a given CoT strategy.

-Failed extractions are reported separately.
+> [!NOTE]
+> If there are extraction errors (e.g., the extractor fails to extract an answer), those questions are excluded from the accuracy calculation.
+> This may make it harder to objectively compare different strategies if there are failures in the extraction process.

 ## Datasets